Finding Videos/Blu-Rays/DVDs for Checkout

 The return of videotapes to the Library book drop is strongly discouraged.
 The patron assumes full responsibility for any videotape, DVD, or Blu-Ray deposited in the book drop.
 If it is damaged, a fine will be charged.

 Videos may be placed on reserve for 3-hour, 3-hour building use, and 3 day loan periods.
-Library-owned videos, as well as personal copies, may be placed on reserve at the Circulation Desk.
-No videos rented from commercial sources may be places on reserve.
+Library-owned videos, as well as personal copies, may be placed on reserve at Library Services.
+No videos rented from commercial sources may be placed on reserve.
 The Library may decline to place a video on reserve if it judges that its use in this manner is not permissible under copyright law.
 Titles which circulate for 3 hours are subject to a $1.00/hour fine if overdue.
 Titles which circulate for 3 days are subject to a $5.00/day fine if overdue.

 If rights permit, a Library-owned video may be available over the campus video streamer, which is administered by ITS.
-All arrangements for streaming of Library-owned videos are handles through the Circulation Desk.
+All arrangements for streaming of Library-owned videos are handled through Library Services.